Danger Zone (video game)

 Danger Zone is a video game developed by Three Fields Entertainment.
 The game involves driving vehicles at high speeds into various traffic situations to cause as much damage as possible.
-It is directly inspired by the Crash mode in the various Burnout games developed by Criterion Games, which the founders of Three Fields had been a part of prior to founding their own studio.
+It is directly inspired by the Crash mode in the various Burnout games, which the founders of Three Fields had worked on prior to founding their own studio.
 It was released in May 2017 on Microsoft Windows and PlayStation 4 systems, and in October 2017 for Xbox One.

 Gameplay

 The player takes control of a car situated in virtual crash test facility, where one of about twenty scenarios are available, featuring parked or moving vehicles and other obstacles.
 The player's goal is to score as many points by driving their car into the scenarios (the "First Impact"), creating chain reactions of collisions.
 If the First Impact causes enough damage, they can then trigger a "SmashBreaker" (similarly to Burnout's "CrashBreaker") that causes their vehicle to explode, creating additional chain reactions for damage.
 Points are awarded based on the degree of damage done, including special points for unique targets and other scenario-specific goals.
 Players compete through online leaderboards to obtain the best score.